wp-plugins/testimonials-widget/readme.txt

 = Testimonials Widget is Beyond a Simple WordPress Testimonials Slider! =

 * Carousel, fade, and slide transitions
-* Filter slideshow content by WordPress' categories, tags, or post-ID
+* Filter slideshow content by WordPress' categories, tags, or post ID
 * Random display
 * Shortcode compatible - slide content that is rendered using shortcodes. e.g. Worpdress Galleries and Gravity Forms
 * Simply styled for easy theme adaption